- Create a Website Conversions Campaign

 We’ve added new levels to our campaign structure to give you more control:You can see these levels in your Ads Manager tabs:

 How do ad groups work in the new structure?

 Campaign: A campaign corresponds to a single advertising objective, like Tweet engagements.
-Think of your campaign as a bag of money and the dates you want to spend that money.
+Think of your campaign as a bag of money and the dates correspond to when you want to spend that money.

 Make quick edits to:

 Note: bids are found at the ad group level.
 To view and make edits to bids, toggle to the ad groups tab.

 Ad groups: Ad groups are how you want to spend your money.
 Here, you can set budget, targeting and placement for each of your campaigns.
 One campaign can have many ad groups and an ad group can contain one or more Tweets.